 The black stripe under these triangles has the words of 11 December in white color.
-Under this stripe, the words of “International Mountain Day” are written in two rows.
-The upper row has the words “International” in blue color while the lower row has the words of “Mountain Day” in light blue color.
+Under this stripe, the words “International Mountain Day” are written in two rows.
+The upper row has the words “International” in blue color while the lower row has the words “Mountain Day” in light blue color.

 Mountain Day Holiday in Japan

 Japan is the only country that has had the holiday of Mountain Day on 11 August since 2016.
 The purpose of this holiday is to know the importance and blessings of mountains.

 - About 60 to 80 percent of the world’s fresh water originates from mountains.

 - Mountains attract about 20 percent of tourists to their beautiful sceneries.

 - Mountains keep 28 percent of the earth’s forests.

 - Mountains are producers of certain important food crops.

 - Mountains are the habitat of plants and animals.

 - The annual date of 11, December for International Mountain Day was proclaimed by the UN on 20 December 2002.